swiss-territorial-data-lab/proj-dolines/README.md

 **Parameters**

-The chosen geological type must be specified in the script `global_parameters.py`.
+The chosen lithological type must be specified in the script `global_parameters.py`.
 Only the areas of interest with the corresponding type will be processed. `None` means that all the areas are processed at once with the same parameters. <br>
-The parameters are automatically adjusted to the geological type.
+The parameters are automatically adjusted to the lithological type.
 They are saved for each type and method in the script `global_parameters.py`.
 They are imported in the workflow when needed.

 The configuration files are used mostly to indicate input and output paths for each script.